oist/plessy_pairwiseGenomeComparison/README.md

 ## Semantic versioning

-I will apply [semantic versioning](https://semver.org/) to this pipeline:
+I apply [semantic versioning](https://semver.org/) to this pipeline:

  - Major increment when the interface changes in a way that is backwards-incompatible, in the sense that a run with the same command and